-Whether you played softball in school or you’ve never played a game in your life, outdoor softball leagues can be incredibly fun & beneficial in many ways.
+Whether you played softball in school or you’ve never played a game in your life, recreational Outdoor Softball Leagues can be incredibly fun & beneficial in many ways.
 You get a great workout, the ability to talk to people who share your interests, and the self-confidence that comes along with learning a new sport.
 Below are five tips for anyone who might be new to outdoor softball leagues to help you get the most out of your experience.

 #1 – Use the Right Equipment

 Some of the things to make your outdoor softball experience an enjoyable include a glove, a softball bat and some softball cleats.
 Finding cleats and equipment that properly fit you is important for keeping you safe and preventing things like blisters or injuries.
 Be sure to break in your cleats and your glove prior to your first game to keep you far more comfortable.